 - Remove the meat from the pot and let the sauce simmer for a few minutes more (about 10 minutes) until the sauce is reduced to half.

-- In a pan or skillet, sauté garlic in hot oil until browned and crisp.
+- In a pan or skillet, sauté garlic in hot oil until browned and crisp, reserve a tablespoon for toppings.
 Add the chicken meat (without the sauce) and sear for a few minutes (about 2-3 minutes).
-Add the reduced sauce and simmer for another minute or two or until it get thicker.
+Add the reduced sauce and simmer for another minute or two or until the sauce gets thicker.

 - Transfer Chicken Adobo in serving plate and sprinkle with the roasted garlic if desired.
 Serve with hot steamed rice.